uci-cbcl/ChestXRay/README.md

 3. Valadation

-   Run validation.py.
+   Run validation.py and pick the best trained model according to the AUROC.

 4. Test

-   Run test.py.
+   Run test.py to get the AUROC on the test dataset.

-3. Network prediction.
+3. Heatmap.

    cam.ipynb is the primitive code for showing the prediction result.
 Would be refined later.